 The ISSN identifies continuing resources.
 The Finnish ISSN Agency is responsible for assigning the identifiers in Finland and for sending the information on publications which have been assigned ISSN identifiers to the ISSN Portal database.
 Applying for ISSN identifiers for the new serie see more Apply ISSN. - The ISSN is tied to the title of the publication.
 If the title changes, the identifier must also be changed.

 For each issue, a separate ISBN should also be requested; this identifies that particular publication.
 If a publication is made available in both print and electronic format, both versions are assigned their own ISBN.
 The Finnish ISBN Agency oversees the assignment of ISBNs.

-To obtain an ISBN at the serial publication of the University of Oulu, contact the Pegasus Library (acta.toimitus(at)oulu.fi, tel.
-0294 484098).
+To obtain an ISBN at the publication of the University of Oulu, please send the ISBN identifier form.
+Further information acta.toimitus(at)oulu.fi, tel.
+0294 484098.

 7. Online publications

-The distribution of all online publications at the University of Oulu has been centralized and it is taken care of by the Library (Jultika - University of Oulu repository).
-If a series is to be published online, the following steps should be taken.
+The distribution of all online publications at the University of Oulu has been centralized and it is taken care of by the Library (OuluREPO - University of Oulu repository)

 8. Abstract and key words

 An abstract is a concise, independent description of the contents of a publication.
 It presents the purpose, methods, results and conclusions of the research according to the original text.
 The location and format of the abstract is defined by the publication series.
 The abstract may be either on the title page, on a separate abstract immediately after the title page, or between the main heading and the body of the text itself.
 If an issue in the series includes several articles, an abstract is written for every article separately, and it is placed at the beginning of each respective article.